Wellable

 Virtual yoga

 Morning yoga sessions are a great way to help people be active and get the right start to their day.
-To make it all-level friendly, go with a slower flow, stretching, and incorporate meditation.
-A special variety of yoga called “Restorative Yoga” can provide a chance for active relaxation, which strengthens the parasympathetic nervous system, lowering heart rate, blood pressure, and stimulating the immune system to reduce the effects of stress-related diseases.
+To make it all-level friendly, go with a slower flow, stretch, and incorporate meditation.
+A special variety of yoga called “Restorative Yoga” can provide a chance for active relaxation, which strengthens the parasympathetic nervous system, lowering heart rate and blood pressure, and stimulating the immune system to reduce the effects of stress-related diseases.

 Virtual coffee meeting